Professor Janina Dill

 Janina Dill is a Professor of Global Security at the Blavatnik School of Government of the University of Oxford.
 She is also a Fellow at Trinity College and Co-Director of the Oxford Institute for Ethics, Law, and Armed Conflict (ELAC).

 Another strand of her research seeks to explain how moral and legal norms affect the reality of war.
 She contributes to debates about the capacity of international law to constrain military decision-making.
-She also studies how normative considerations can shape public opinion on the use of force and the attitudes of conflict-affected populations, for instance, in Afghanistan, Ukraine and Iraq.
+She also studies how norms shape public opinion on the use of force and the attitudes of conflict-affected populations, for instance, in Afghanistan, Ukraine and Iraq.

-In 2021, she won a Philip Leverhulme Prize for researchers "whose work has had international impact and whose future research career is exceptionally promising."
+In 2021, Professor Dill won a Philip Leverhulme Prize for researchers 'whose work has had international impact and whose future research career is exceptionally promising'.
 She will use the prize to conduct further research on the moral psychology of decision-making in war.

-In 2022-2024, she co-convenes (with Scott Sagan) a research project on the "Law and Ethics of Nuclear Deterrence," which is part of the Research Network on Rethinking Nuclear Deterrence, funded by the MacArthur Foundation and hosted by the Harvard Belfer Centre.
+In 2022-2024, she co-convened (with Scott Sagan) a research project on the 'Law and Ethics of Nuclear Deterrence', which is part of the Research Network on Rethinking Nuclear Deterrence, funded by the MacArthur Foundation and hosted by the Harvard Belfer Centre.

-Starting in 2024, she will also work on a three-year project entitled "Cumulative Civilian Harm: Addressing the Hidden Human Cost of the Law's Blind Spot", which is funded by a joint grant from the ESRC and the National Science Foundation.
+In 2024-2027, Professor Dill is working on a three-year project entitled 'Cumulative Civilian Harm: Addressing the Hidden Human Cost of the Law's Blind Spot', which is funded by a joint grant from the ESRC and the National Science Foundation.
+She is also working on the legal definition of military objectives.

 (Image: John Cairns)